mjlaine/mcmcstat/src/Readme.txt

 Source code for mex routines for Matlab for some statistical calculations.
 Most of the 'mcmcstat' m code should work without these.
-No guarantee give.
+No guarantee given.
 Usually, running these mex files from Matlab will result to program crashes and loss of data.
 I have forgotten the original source of most of these files, sorry.